Brittany Bowe gets first World Cup win since concussion

 Bowe won the 1500m at the season-opening World Cup in Obihiro, Japan, in 1:55.03. edging Olympic silver medalist Miho Takagi of Japan by .09 on Saturday.
 Olympic gold medalist Ireen Wuest of the Netherlands was fourth.

 Bowe, 30, won the 2015 World title in the 1500m and the World Cup season title in the distance in 2016.

-Bowe is returning from a July 2016 concussion that affected her for the entire 2016-17 season, including blood-pressure issues and fainting spells.
+She looked primed for individual success at the PyeongChang Winter Games early in that Olympic cycle.
+But the concussion affected her for the entire 2016-17 season, including blood-pressure issues and fainting spells.

-She returned in full for the 2017-18 Olympic season but did not make an individual podium between the World Cups and the Olympics, missing a 1000m medal in PyeongChang by .38 and in the 1500m by .28.
+She returned in full last season but did not make an individual podium between the World Cups and the Olympics, missing a 1000m medal in PyeongChang by .38 and in the 1500m by .28.